Dr. Daniel W. Durkin

 - Curriculum Vitae (CV)

-Dr. Daniel Durkin is an Assistant Professor in the Department of Social Work and the Alzheimer's Association Ambassador for Florida's 1st Congressional District.
+Dr. Daniel Durkin is an Associate Professor in the Department of Social Work.

 Durkin’s research has examined many issues concerned with aging – types of care, dementia, roles of family and professional staff, experiences and educational needs for caregivers, and the importance of creative and social activities for older people.